philzook58/philzook58.github.io/_posts/2026-05-26-lifting_egraph.md

 I submitted a talk to the EGRAPHS workshop and it was accepted!  <https://pldi26.sigplan.org/details/egraphs-2026-papers/13/Lifting-E-Graphs-A-Function-Isn-t-a-Constant>

-Between the time when I submitted my abstract and now, while the meat of "there is something here" has not changed, my understanding and best explanation of the thing has.
+Between the time when I submitted my abstract and now, while the meat of "there is something here" has not changed, my understanding and best explanation of the thing has been refined.

 The whole design is powered by the intuitive conception of a semantic model manipulating `R^n -> R` functions in a systematic way.
 I'm now calling what I previously called a Thinning e-graph <https://www.philipzucker.com/thin_egraph/> a Lifting E-Graph, as the word `lift` is more evocative of what this operation does on `R^n -> R` functions.